UbiquityRobotics/ubiquity_main/Doc_Hardware_Architecture.md

 </BlockQuote>

 Each light blue rectangle corresponds to a hardware assembly.
-I the diagram above, the following hardware assemblies exist:
+In the diagram above, the following hardware assemblies exist:

 * Raspberry Pi 2: This is were ROS is run.
 The ROSCore node